davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/estimate-subplan-weight.md

 commits independent of you).
 These can be both changes in the market (what the world values) and changes in tools (what you need to solve a problem).

-The noun "plan" is defined in the "Test" section below.
-We use the verb "plan" to mean any of the steps listed in the "Cost" section.

 Usually, hitting some subgoal should be a trigger to go back to planning (many people have a habit to do so).
 Usually, the associated decrease in your uncertainties may lead to a change in your plans, and even if it doesn't you likely to need to plan out your next steps in more detail.
 Still, this isn't a hard rule.
 In theory you should compare the estimated weight of a planning subplan (based on this document) to the estimated weight of your currently selected subplan.

+The noun "plan" is defined in the **Test** section below.
+We use the verb "plan" to mean any of the steps listed in the "Cost" section.
 Humans are good at imagining the future and seem to do so to a fault; we crave stable learning environments/domains (with stable values and costs).
 See also:
 - [Mental time travel](https://en.wikipedia.org/wiki/Mental_time_travel)
 - [Foresight (psychology)](https://en.wikipedia.org/wiki/Foresight_(psychology))
 - [Time perception](https://en.wikipedia.org/wiki/Time_perception)